What is Yerba Mate?

 - Used as an anti-fungal[xxi] and anti-microbial agent[xxii] [xxiii]

 - A potential anti-cancer agent based on research on human colon cancer cells[xxiv]

 First of all, like many herbs and health supplements, yerba mate has the potential to interact negatively with some drugs.
-If you are taking any medications, check first to find out whether it’s likely to have any negative interaction with them[xxv].
+If you are taking any medications, check on interactions[xxv].

 Any beverage with caffeine exhibits potential for side effects for those sensitive to it.
 Therefore, err on the side of caution if you experience health concerns exacerbated by caffeine.
 A cup of yerba mate tea contains slightly less caffeine than a brewed cup of coffee.